gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 After creating [a bunch of smaller Nova Extensions quite quickly](/2024/10/17/extensions-for-nova-editor/) I wondered how far I could push things, just as a personal challenge.
 I had the idea of implementing a Macro text recording and playback system.
 There was something similar in TextMate editor, and whilst the Nova API doesn't currently allow as sophisticated a system I thought it was something still worth exploring.

+Design of the system was incremental, with improvements and simplifications that came about through using it.
 It took a few aborted attempts to land on a good mechanism of recording and playing back "actions", which currently encompass:

 - insertions
 - deletions